 Have a day plotted to enjoy a relaxing time here.
 Change clothes into beachwear, lay a mat, and lie down like no one’s seeing.
 Get that exotic suntan for half an hour or more.
 But, remember to always smear sunblock.
 Sunburn after a beach day should not be fun.

 Occasionally, the hawkers will come around and offer a product or service.
 Gently say no if not interested and the hawkers will just leave.
 No persistence as in Kuta beach – means less-hassle.
 To buy things, make sure to bargain.
-Besides practicing the haggling skill, it’s another chance to mingle with locals.
+Besides practicing haggling skills, it’s another chance to mingle with locals.

 Swimming and Surfing